SMU Mustangs: The "death penalty"

 On February 25, 1987, the Infractions Committee of the NCAA voted unanimously to cancel SMU's entire 1987 football season and all four of SMU's scheduled home games in 1988 in spite of SMU's cooperation and recommended sanctions.
 On April 11, 1987, SMU formally canceled the 1988 season, in effect, self-imposing a death penalty for a second football season.

 The program was terminated for the 1987 season because the university was making approximately $61,000 in booster payments from 1985 to 1986.
 It later emerged that a "slush fund" had been used to pay players as early as the mid-1970s, and athletic officials had known about it as early as 1981.

 SMU was eligible for this penalty because it had already been placed on probation less than five years prior to these violations – specifically, in 1985, for earlier recruiting violations.
 Since many players were poor, boosters would pay for rent or other bills for the parents of the athletes, and several key boosters and administration officials felt it would be unethical to cut off payments.
 When the sanctions were handed down, SMU had only three players – all seniors about to graduate – receiving payments.

 Not long afterward, SMU announced that its football team would stay shuttered for the 1988 season as well after school officials received indications that they wouldn't have enough experienced players to field a viable team.
 As it turned out, new coach Forrest Gregg was left with an undersized and underweight lineup.
-It took the Mustang football program almost a decade to recover from the effects of the scandal, the team not returning to a bowl game until 2009.
+It took the Mustang football program almost a decade to recover from the effects of the scandal, the team not returning to a bowl game until 2009 or winning a conference title until 2023.
 Since returning from the Death Penalty seasons, SMU has had six non-losing seasons, two of them .500 seasons.

 Basketball

 In men's basketball, the Mustangs have one Final Four Appearance accompanied by 14 Southwest Conference Championships.
 In July 2016, SMU hired Tim Jankovich to lead the Mustangs.
-Tim Jankovich was fired in 2021.
+Tim Jankovich retired in 2022.

-SMU's women's basketball team is coached by Coach Travis Mays.
-The team has advanced to the postseason 12 times since 1993 and is a rising power.
+The team has advanced to the postseason 12 times since 1993.
+SMU's women's basketball team hired Coach Travis Mays in 2016.
+In 2020-2021 the women's basketball team canceled the remainder of the season.
+After 5 seasons Travis Mays contract was not renewed and his overall record was 53-76.